mulle-concurrent/mulle-multififo/README.md

 void   *_mulle_pointermultififo_read_barrier( struct mulle_pointermultififo *p)
 ```

 Read from the FIFO.
-Will return NULL if empty.
-Will not block.
+Will return NULL if empty, so will not block.
 Will put up
 a memory barrier to ensure that the memory pointed to by the returned pointer
 is valid.